geonetwork/doc/source/install-guide/installing-index.rst

-Install using maven
+Install using Maven
 -------------------

-Running from the source code, use maven to download.
+Running from the source code, use Maven to download.

 .. code-block:: shell